ircmaxell/programming-with-anthony/Draft/Closures.md

 That means that variable access traverses up the chain of scopes until it finds the scope the variable was defined in.

-This means that all functions which are defined inside of another function's scope are always closures.
+Therefore, all functions which are defined inside of another function's scope are always closures.
 Even if they are named functions!